 The Public Notification Rule helps to ensure that consumers will always know if there is a problem with their drinking water.
-These notices immediately alert consumers if there is a serious problem with their drinking water (e.g., a boil water emergency).
+These notices immediately alert consumers if there is a serious problem with their drinking water. (e.g., a boil water emergency).

-Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 11/07/2021 04/04/2022 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
-PUBLIC NOTICE RULE LINKED TO VIOLATION 06/11/2022 12/05/2022 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
-PUBLIC NOTICE RULE LINKED TO VIOLATION 08/27/2022 12/05/2022 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
-PUBLIC NOTICE RULE LINKED TO VIOLATION 09/01/2022 11/15/2022 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
-PUBLIC NOTICE RULE LINKED TO VIOLATION 12/01/2022 12/05/2022 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 04/09/2023 2023 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+PUBLIC NOTICE RULE LINKED TO VIOLATION 09/02/2023 2023 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+PUBLIC NOTICE RULE LINKED TO VIOLATION 10/12/2023 2023 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+PUBLIC NOTICE RULE LINKED TO VIOLATION 12/31/2023 2023 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.